eslint/eslint/docs/src/rules/require-unicode-regexp.md

 ### requireFlag: "u"

-The `u` flag may be preferred in environments which do not support the `v` flag.
+The `u` flag may be preferred in environments that do not support the `v` flag.

 Examples of **incorrect** code for this rule with the `{ "requireFlag": "u" }` option: